The Ultimate Guide to Making Sourdough Starter at Home: A Journey into Traditional Baking

 10g salt

-10g extra virgin olive oil
+10g extra virgin olive oil - Instructions:

 In a large bowl, mix the flour and water.
 Let the mixture rest for 30 minutes (autolyse phase).